multiplehats/hide-cloudflare-workflows/README.md

 - It does not actually delete or modify any workflows on Cloudflare's servers
 - Hidden workflows are stored in your browser's local storage
 - This is for personal use only and not intended for distribution

-## Icon Credits

-The icons used in this extension are placeholders.
-For a production extension, you should replace them with proper icons.